- Figure out why you're not seeing the right experience in a Personalization campaign

 If the value returned is

 true, you're in the holdback.
-So, not receiving a personalized experience may be expected behavior.
+So, not receiving a personalized experience is expected behavior.
 Try visiting the page again with an incognito browser.

 If the value returned is